 How quickly does Seven Corners process claims?

-Complete documentation must be submitted within 90 days of the claim event.
-Processing times vary based on claim complexity.
-Claim status is available through the online portal or by contacting the claims hotline.
+Documentation must be submitted within 90 days of the claim event.
+Processing time depends on claim complexity.
+Check status through the online portal or the claims hotline.

 Can I cancel my Seven Corners policy for a refund?

-A free look period allows full refund if you cancel before your trip start date and haven't filed any claims.
-Refund policies vary by state, so review your specific policy documents for details.
+Seven Corners has a free look period: cancel before your trip start date with no claims filed and you receive a full refund.
+Refund terms vary by state.
+Check your policy documents for state-specific details.

 About Mark Fitzpatrick